and English Corrections for your

 Technical Works such as Science, Medicine and Law are accepted for grammatical and "flow" editing, but Lawrence is not an expert in the jargon of these fields and recommends peer review prior to final submission of these works.

-For writers of Fiction and Screenplays, your grammar and "voice" consistency issues will be questioned and changes suggested if needed, but never the thrust or content of your stories or chapters (eg., obviously deliberate misspellings in character dialogue etc. will be left as they are).
+For writers of Fiction and Screenplays, your grammar and "voice" consistency issues will be questioned and changes suggested if needed, but never the thrust or content of your stories or chapters (e.g., obviously deliberate misspellings in character dialogue etc. will be left as they are).
 For long fiction and screenplay manuscripts, it is helpful to the overall editing process if you send a one-page Synopsis.

 The turnaround time for editing is prompt, as you may be under time constraints.
 Once scheduled, you can expect a 200-page non-referenced work, for example, to be completed within seven to ten days, then emailed (or mailed in disk form) to you upon confirmed final payment.

-Submitted works will preferably be in MS WORD (.doc) format, though MS WORKS (.wps), RTF, HTM, TXT and PDF documents are also accepted as well as FINAL DRAFT (FD) for screenplays.
+7 or 8) or MOVIE MAGIC 6 for screenplays.
 If you wish, your completed edit can be converted to any of these styles at no extra charge.
 Manuscript drafts are optimally made with MS WORD (any version) drafted on double-spaced 12 pt.
 "Courier New" or "Times New Roman" font pages.
 This is the preferred working format for most professional or student writers, but is not an absolute requirement.
-All potential clients are encouraged to obtain or have access to any version of MS WORD in order to see the COMPARE copy, showing all suggested changes in RED, in order to "finalize" their work after the edit in the quickest time.
+All potential clients are encouraged to obtain or have access to any version of MS WORD in order to see the COMPARE copy, showing all suggested changes in RED, in order to finalize their work after the edit in the quickest time.